MaxDroid42/raspotify_info_display/RPi/README.md

 # Info-Display for Raspotify

 It will be frustrating to follow this guide.
+Sorry!<br>
-Sorry! *Note: it is using the HDMI-output*
+*Note: it is using the HDMI-output of the Pi*

 ## Installation
 * Install pip3 ```sudo apt install python3-pip```